-CDCC is regulated as a clearing house or clearing agency in Canada.
-CDCC must abide by the terms of recognition orders issued by the AMF, the BCSC and the OSC and a regulatory oversight agreement with the Bank of Canada ("BOC").
+CDCC is regulated as a clearing house and clearing agency in Canada.
+CDCC must abide by the terms of recognition orders issued by the AMF, the BCSC and the OSC and a regulatory oversight agreement with the BOC.
 CDCC is also subject to regulatory requirements of the U.S. Securities and Exchange Commission (the "SEC") and various U.S. state securities regulators.
-CDCC is also recognized by the European Securities and Markets Authority as a foreign clearing house under the European Market Infrastructure Regulation.
+CDCC is also recognized by the European Securities and Markets Authority as a foreign clearing house under the European Market Infrastructure Regulation and the Bank of England has placed CDCC on the list of third-country CCPs that are taken to be eligible for temporary deemed recognition in the UK by virtue of the Temporary Recognition Regime.

-CDS and CDS Clearing and Depository Services Inc. ("CDS Clearing") are also regulated as clearing houses or clearing agencies in Canada and must abide by the terms of recognition orders issued by the AMF, the BCSC and the OSC.
+CDS and CDS Clearing are also regulated as clearing houses or clearing agencies in Canada and must abide by the terms of recognition orders issued by the AMF, the BCSC and the OSC.
 CDS and CDS Clearing are exempt from recognition by order of the ASC, and are subject to a regulatory oversight agreement with the BOC.